freelawproject/juriscraper/README.rst

 -  1.4.* - Python 3 compatibility.
 -  1.5.* - Adds support for querying and parsing PACER dockets.
 -  1.6.* - Adds automatic relogin code to PACER sessions, with reorganization of old login APIs.
+- 1.7.* - Adds support for hidden PACER APIs.
+- 1.8.* - Standardization of string fields in PACER objects so they return the empty string when they have no value instead of returning None sometimes and the empty string others.
+(This follows Django conventions.)

 **Current**

-- 1.7.* - Adds support for hidden PACER APIs.
+- 1.9.* - Re-organization, simplification, and standardization of PACER classes.

 **Immediate Future Goals**